Frequently Asked Questions:

 Answer: It depends.
 You would think it would be box 18 but some employers reduce the amount reported in box 18 by subtracting box 12 code D….this is incorrect for Westfield Center local income tax.
 If this is the case on your W2 use box 5.

-Question: What is the interest rate for 2018?
+Question: What is the interest rate charged for delinquency’s ?

 Question: What are the taxpayer’s rights and responsibilities?

 Answer: Click this link for a summary of the rights and responsibilities.

 Question: Who needs to file an income tax return with the Village of Westfield Center?

 Answer: Village of Westfield Center residents and resident businesses regardless of income or age (18 or older) are required to file a return or an exemption form.
 Part year residents must also file and may prorate their earnings.
 Non-resident businesses that earn income in Westfield Center are required to file.
 Non-residents who earn income in Westfield Center and have local taxes withheld are not required to file a return.

 Question: Does the Village of Westfield Center give taxpayers credit for taxes paid in another municipality?

 Answer: Yes.
 If a resident works in another taxing municipality the Village of Westfield Center will give credit of up to one-percent toward taxes paid to the other entity.